Billy6boss/hexagon-number-memory-game/README.md

 - Try to memorize groups of numbers that add up to common sums
 - Pay attention to the positions of larger numbers
 - Use the letter labels to help remember where specific numbers were located
+- In hard mode, look for aligned hexagons that might form valid combinations

 [查看繁體中文版本](README_zh_TW.md)